Quick Summary:

 - Border biosecurity checks can add time, particularly for perishables or agricultural products.

-consolidate at interstate depots before onward delivery.
+- Freight may need to consolidate at interstate depots before onward delivery.

 5. Shipping Costs